 When you finish a book, television show, or movie, everything, for better or worse, ends with a bow wrapped neatly on top.
-A successfully run business is the exact opposite.
+Successfully starting a business is the exact opposite.
 There should be no end in sight.

 Milestones are a much wiser way to measure the prosperity of your business.
 When you knock one down, set the next one up.
 As long as your business is moving full steam ahead, you’ll keep seeing successes, both little and big, along the way.

-While we wish we could help you with every question along your business journey, these are four key questions that most business owners frequently find themselves asking.
+While we wish we could help you with every question along your journey of starting a business, these are four key questions that most business owners frequently find themselves asking.
 When you can answer each of these questions with confidence, you’re ready to take your company into the launch phase.